Claude Code + Sailop: Building Unique Frontends in Minutes

 # - Animation curves (custom cubic-bezier values)

 # - Shadow definitionsThe seed makes it reproducible.
-Same seed, same design system.
-Different seed, completely different visual identity.
-Learn the full math behind this in how Sailop generates infinite palettes.
-This means every project gets a unique look without any manual design work.
+Same seed, same system.
+Change one character of the seed and you get a different hue, a different font stack, a different radius set.
+The math behind that is in how Sailop generates infinite palettes.
+Every project gets a distinct look with zero manual design work.

 MCP Tool Integration